 If all of this sounds overwhelming, fortunately, there is now an easier way!
 As I alluded to earlier, we decided to build an app to take all of the headache out of peptide math.
 It’s called PepCalc, and it’s available on both iOS and Android.
 We’d love for you to check it out! 👇👇

-We’re building some cool stuff over at Awesome Labs, a health and wellness technology studio — sign up for our mailing list to get on our early beta user list. 💪
+We’re building some cool stuff over at Awesome Labs, a health, wellness, and emerging technology studio — sign up for our mailing list to get on our early beta user list. 💪